a7mddra/unlk-lec/SECURITY.md

 # Security Policy

 ## Educational Purpose
-This software (`unlk-lec`) is developed strictly for **educational purposes** and personal study needs (e.g., using accessibility tools like NotebookLM).
+This software (`LibreLec`) is developed strictly for **educational purposes** and personal study needs (e.g., using accessibility tools like NotebookLM).
 It demonstrates browser automation techniques using Playwright.

 ## Disclaimer
 - **Use at your own risk.** The authors are not responsible for how you use this tool.